aws/aws-sam-cli/DEVELOPMENT_GUIDE.md

 #### Unit Testing with Multiple Python Versions (Optional)

-Currently, SAM CLI only supports Python3 versions (see setup.py for exact versions).
-For the most part, code that works in Python3.8 will work in Python3.9.
-You only run into problems if you are trying to use features released in a higher version (for example features introduced into Python3.9 will not work in Python3.8).
+Currently, SAM CLI only supports Python3 versions (see pyproject.toml for exact versions).
+For the most part, code that works in Python3.10 will work in Python3.11.
+You only run into problems if you are trying to use features released in a higher version (for example features introduced into Python3.11 will not work in Python3.10).
 If you want to test in many versions, you can create a virtualenv for each version and flip between them (sourcing the activate script).
 Typically, we run all tests in one python version locally and then have our ci (appveyor) run all supported versions.